james65535/james65535.github.io/content/posts/working-notes-gus.md

 * Storing Game User Settings Containing Selected Screen Resolution
 * Retrieving Game User Settings with Selected Screen Resolution

-The Storing and Retrieving elements will allow us to save the settings across Game restarts and the like since this information will go to and come from disk.
+The Storing and Retrieving elements will allow us to save the settings across Game restarts and the like since this information will load to and from disk.

 4. Retrieve - Depending on your preference you can place the following code where it fits within your project.
 This quick example uses the player's HUD and overrides BeginPlay.
 ```cpp